ivpn/ivpn.net/src/content/pages/knowledgebase/macos/tunnelblick-how-do-i-edit-the-openvpn-config-file.md

 ---
 # Tunnelblick - How do I edit the OpenVPN config file?

-1. Click on the tunnelblick icon in the top right menu bar and select `VPN details`.
+1. Click on the Tunnelblick icon in the top right menu bar and select `VPN details`.
 2. Select the server you wish to edit the config file for and click on the 'gear' icon with a small down arrow in the bottom left corner of the window.
 3. Select `Edit OpenVPN configuration file`.
 The file will open in your text editor.
-Make the neccessary changes and save the file.
+Make the necessary changes and save the file.